hythof/iologger/README.md

 ## What is it?
-Keep a IO log for Django.
+Show IO log for Django.
+It information helpful for development.

 Support IO
 - redis